Board of Directors

 Bill serves on the boards of the Qumulo, Skytap, Lumatax and the Washington Technology Industry Association.
 Bill holds a BA in Business Administration from the Foster School of Business at the University of Washington.

-Jane Stonecipher is the vice president of business development and finance for the Woodland Park Zoo.
+Jane Stonecipher is the Interim Executive Director of the Arboretum Foundation.
 Jane previously held senior finance and marketing positions with Western Wireless Corporation and the personal computer division of Hewlett Packard.
 Specializing in strategic planning and financial analysis, she has also helped a number of emerging companies on business plan development.
-In 2007, Jane moved to the nonprofit sector and became CFO of Epiphany School, leading the financing efforts for a campus expansion.
-Jane has been a trustee of Pacific Northwest Ballet and the St. Mark’s Foundation and currently works with WA Women’s Foundation, Lakeside School and Girl Scouts of Western WA.
+In 2007, Jane moved to the nonprofit sector and became CFO of Epiphany School, leading the financing efforts for a campus expansion and then subsequently ran the business and visitor operations at the Woodland Park Zoo.
+Jane has been a trustee of Pacific Northwest Ballet and the St. Mark’s Foundation, served as a volunteer with Lakeside School and Girl Scouts of Western WA and is currently involved with UW Medicine and WA Women’s Foundation, .
 She holds a MBA from Harvard Business School and an accounting degree from the University of Alabama.

 Robert B. Van Cleve